 To make this step easier and to save you time, Compare My Move can help by providing you with up to 5 trusted chartered surveyors, all of which are RICS certified.
 We only work with the best surveyors who are all experienced and highly-qualified so that your survey will be conducted efficiently and accurately.

 One of the main benefits of hiring a surveyor is receiving their professional opinion.
 They are highly-trained and highly-qualified so that they may offer expert advice on the property.
 They can provide you with information that you are unlikely able to obtain yourself to provide you with a more detailed report.
 Using their experience, they can provide you with an accurate report depicting any concerns or future issues allowing you to make a well-informed decision concerning the property.

 The results of the report can then aid your decisions on purchasing the property.
 If you believe that the property is a good investment, you can continue with ease.
 However, if after the report certain faults are concerning you, you can make the decision to pull out of the purchase or ask to renegotiate prices.
 This will save you from any future costs that may occur that you wouldn’t have expected before the survey was completed.

-Now that you’re aware of what a Chartered Surveyor is and what they do, you can fill out our quick and easy form to be connected with up to 5 trusted RICS surveyors in your area.
+Now that you’re aware of what a Chartered Surveyor is and what they do, you can fill out our quick and easy form to be connected and compare surveyors in your area.
 Compare My Move only work with qualified professionals ensuring that you’re provided with the best service throughout your moving journey.